2012 Romanian presidential impeachment referendum: Results

 Voters were asked the question "Do you agree with the dismissal of the President of Romania Mr Traian Băsescu?"
 (Sunteți de acord cu demiterea Președintelui României, domnul Traian Băsescu?).
-Exit polls showed more than 80 percent voted for the impeachment of the president.
+Exit polls showed more than 80 per cent voted for the impeachment of the president.

 The turnout at 23:00 (poll closing time) was estimated to be of 45.92% with a ±3% error margin.
 This was based on data from 2,889 of the 18,242 polling stations.
 This does not take into account the special electoral lists for citizens voting outside their residence area (especially those on vacation throughout the country), unmovable and abroad.
 The turnout of under 50% rendered the referendum results as invalid even though 86% of those who voted supported the impeachment.

 The turnout was estimated to have been around 51.6% in rural areas and 41.8% in cities, with Bucharest at 40.0%.
 The highest turnout was reported in Muntenia with a turnout of over 50% and some counties having over 60%, including Olt, 74.7%; Mehedinți, 70.5%; Teleorman, 70.2%; Giurgiu, 60.7%; and Vâlcea, 60.4%.
 Eight polling stations in Olt County had a turnout of over 100%, the highest being 126%.
 In other parts of Romania the turnout was below 50%, with the lowest in Transylvania.
 The counties with the lowest turnout were Harghita, 11.6%; Covasna, 20.6%; Satu Mare, 28.2%; Mureș, 34.0%; and Arad, 35.0%.